A review of Teaching What You Do Not Know by Therese Huston

 - Focus on aspects of the material that you find interesting (and also those that engage your students).

-- Don’t over prepare, and don’t focus too much on enumerated lists and outlines.
+- Do not over prepare, and do not focus too much on enumerated lists and outlines.
 These are both crutches.
 So what do you do if you have too much time on your hands?
 Have an emergency (undated) activity ready to go.

 - Use activities which involve discussion, peer review, and other student initiatives.